Bellamkonda-Nokesh/Smart-Meal-Planner_Project/README.md

 4. **Run the Magic**: Right-click, Run As > Java Application, select `MainApp`.

 ## Behind the Scenes
 This journey conquered challenges like JSON serialization and module system riddles, blending cutting-edge tech with Ghibli charm.
-The project is organized into four key domains: GUI design, data management, meal planning logic, and nutritional analysis, each housed in dedicated folders (`nokesh_ui`, `sai_data`, `reddy_logic`, `sagar_analysis`) for a collaborative masterpiece.
+The project is organized into four key domains: GUI design, data management, meal planning logic, and nutritional analysis, each housed in dedicated folders (`nokesh_ui`, `sai_data`, `Sagar_logic`, `satish_analysis`) for a collaborative masterpiece.

 🌟 **Star us** if this culinary magic inspires you! 🌟